The Performing Arts department is housed in a purpose built studio space, equipped with advanced music systems, stage lighting and mirrored walls.

 Devising Drama A01/02 60 marks.
 Non-exam assessment 30% of total GCSE.

-Presenting and performing texts* A03/04 60 marks Non-exam assessment (Visiting examination) 30% of total GCS
+Presenting and performing texts* A03/04 60 marks Non-exam assessment (Visiting examination) 30% of total GCSE

 Outside of the Classroom

 We have a vibrant and dynamic department.
-The Performing Arts department runs regular visits, from theatre visits, activity weekends and abroad tours.
+The Performing Arts department runs regular visits, from theatre visits, activity weekends and tours abroad.
 These give students the opportunity to develop their knowledge outside of the classroom in a variety of exciting and stimulating ways, broadening their learning of the Performing Arts Industry and a performer's world.